 The exact terms used to describe someone who stands up for mental health can vary; mental health advocate seems to be more commonly used in North America, while mental health campaigner seems popular in the U.K. I've seen a number of discussions on Twitter around what the most appropriate term is and what's involved (and… Continue reading What Does It Mean to Be a Mental Health Advocate?

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
-This post is by Sarah from … Continue reading Emerging Blogger Series: Sarah
+This post is by Sarah from Inside… Continue reading Emerging Blogger Series: Sarah (Inside My Manic Mind)

-Not too long ago I wrote a post on how not to be supportive of someone with depression, and had a comment from Meg that I should do a post on how to be supportive.
+Neil Thomas on Unsplash I recently wrote about how not to be supportive of someone with mental illness, and someone commented suggesting I do a post on how to be supportive.
 So here it is.
-I freely admit that this is a post that's been done many times before by many different … Continue reading How to be supportive
+This topic has been done many times before by many different people, so I doubt I'm coming up with anything particularly… Continue reading Mental Illness: How to Be Supportive

-I think most of us probably have a few of them in our lives: the people that want to be supportive, but they're just way off the mark.
-The fixer: This is the person who wants to figure out how to solve your problems because then you'll no longer have anything to be mentally ill … Continue reading How not to be supportive
+Neil Thomas on Unsplash Most of us probably have a few of them in our lives — the people that want to be supportive, but they're just way off the mark.
+Here are a few off the mark classics.
+The fixer: This is the person who wants to figure out how to solve your problems… Continue reading Mental Illness: How Not to Be Supportive